You're viewing Apigee Edge documentation.

 Frequently asked questions

 During Step 1, the answer is ‘No’ since we aren’t touching the existing load balancers, which will not directly change any of the IPs serving traffic.
 However, given the nature of the Amazon Web Services (AWS) load balancing service, normal scaling rules apply, which means IPs may change as part of its scaling logic (existing functionality).
-This is why we do not recommend implementing Northbound whitelisting configurations with the Apigee Edge product suite.
-During Steps 2 and 3, there are whitelist implications with the removal of the load balancer and its associated IP addresses.
-As a result, we’ll coordinate closely with you during these steps to ensure a smooth transition by providing a new set of IP addresses to whitelist.
+This is why we do not recommend implementing Northbound allowlisting configurations with the Apigee Edge product suite.
+During Steps 2 and 3, there are allowlist implications with the removal of the load balancer and its associated IP addresses.
+As a result, we’ll coordinate closely with you during these steps to ensure a smooth transition by providing a new set of IP addresses for which to allow access.

 No changes are required, assuming the origin servers are the target endpoint servers (servers called from the proxy bundle).
 This change is on the Northbound side of Apigee or the ingress point into Apigee.